isaureCdB/ProtNAff/README.md

 --------------------------------------------------------------------------
 Work in progress
 --------------------------------------------------------------------------
-The main idea of NAfragDB is to provide a highly versatile pipeline to cover as many usages as possible.
+The main idea of ProtNAff is to provide a highly versatile pipeline to cover as many usages as possible.
 This is intended to be a dynamic collaborative work:

 _ If you need a specific feature that you can't find or don't know how to add in the current pipeline, please contact us, and we will do our best to include it!